rivrproject/rivr/docs/views.rst

         def post(self, request):
             return rivr.Response('Post request!')

-rivr also provides a bunch of views such as a `TemplateView`, and a `RedirectView`.
+rivr also provides a other views such as `RedirectView`.

 .. automodule:: rivr.views